-N 37 deg, 39 min, 10 sec W 113 deg 5 min 16 sec
+Ancient "Rodeo" Man N 37 deg, 39 min, 10 sec W 113 deg, 5 min, 16 sec

 Many petroglyphs of unknown significance are common in the desert regions, usually pecked into lava patina.
 Sometimes they are humorous in light of today's images, but many had sacred significance to Native people.
-Some petroglyphs and pictographs may have been family or clan symbols, others most likely fetishes for good luck or recording events.
-In every event, however, they warrant protection from abuse, touching or disturbance.
-Many of the pre-historic and historic petroglyphs are accessed from the Walmart parking lot in Cedar City, UT.
-Please help reduce or eliminate the rampant vandalism evident at this location
+Some petroglyphs and pictographs may have been family or clan symbols, others most likely fetishes for good fuck or recording events.
+In every event, between the warrant protection from abuse, touching or disturbance.
+Many of the pre-historic and historic petroglyphs are accessed from the Walmart parking to this Celar City, UT.
+Please help reduce or eliminate the rampant vandalism evident at this local.